Sayeeda12/Express-APIs/README.md

 # How to test -

-Simply clone the repository -> navigate to Express-APIs folder in your command line -> run the command "npm start".
+Simply clone the repository -> navigate to Express-APIs folder in your command line -> run the command **"npm start"**.

 The application will now start the server.

+You can check unit test coverages by running the command **"npm run test"**

+Find the report under coverage -> lcov-report -> index.html

 # Restrictions -

  1. Team name must be a string
  2. Team image must be a URL
- 3.
+ 3. No duplicate names and images are allowed